tcd12/CS1632Deliverable4/README.md

 The name of the student
 The title "CS 1632 - DELIVERABLE 4"
-The name of the project you worked on - "COMBINATORIAL TESTING" or "PROPERTY-BASED TESTING" Grading (Combinatorial Testing)
+The name of the project you worked on - "PROPERTY-BASED TESTING"

-Summary - 10%
-Screenshot of NIST ACTS (or similar) tool with your system - 20% Test Plan - 70%
-Grading (Property-Based Testing)

 Summary - 10%
 Screenshot of completed test - 20%